nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - This command update ths time interval for the TA at the specified `INDEX` for weekday `DAY`.
 - Weekday `DAY` should be between 1 and 5, inclusive, and `FROM` and `TO` should be in "HH:SS" format and `FROM` time should be before `TO` time.
+- All three prefixes must be present and all respective parameters need to be correctly given for the command to be executed.

 Examples: